Files

 Exercise 1: Labeling Point Features

-In this scenario, you are interested in creating labels for school point features.
+In this scenario, you want to create labels for school point features.

 1. Create a New Workspace